 After a business has launched, there are many things that must be done to manage it effectively.
 Finding the right team to conduct operations, managing accounts, dividing the percentage of labor, or even how to market a business are all things a business owner must deal with.

 Division of Labor and Equity Among Founders

-Before any business can be successful, the day-to-day division of labor must be established.
+Before any business can be successful, the day to day division of labor must be established.
 In a sole proprietorship, this task isn’t challenging because the business owner makes all the decisions and implements any policies he or she chooses.
 In a C corporation, the board of directors sets the direction for the company, answers to the owners (the shareholders), and hires personnel to manage the business.
-That makes the division of labor a simple process, and equity is divided based on how shareholders made their investments.
+That makes division of labor a simple process, and equity is divided based on how shareholders made their investments.
 In partnerships and S corporations, however, challenges can arise.

 A partnership, by definition, is a business situation in which the partners are both owners and workers.
 In some ways, managing a business is easier with a partner or partners, but in other ways, it can be more difficult.
 Partners must work together; therefore, it’s essential that potential partners take some time to learn about each other.

 Learning about a potential business partner should begin well before the partnership commences.
 If a potential partner has had other business partners in the past, it would be a good idea to see what those people have to say.
 Potential partners should agree upon goals and have similar values.
 If partners have, say, incompatible work ethics, that could be a problem down the road.